1gn0/port-scanner/README.md

-⚠ Disclaimer

-This port scanner is intended for educational and security research purposes only.
-You must have explicit authorization before scanning any network or system that you do not own.
-Unauthorized port scanning may be illegal and could violate laws, terms of service, or organizational policies.

-The author is not responsible for any misuse, legal consequences, or damages caused by using this tool.
-Use it ethically and responsibly.

 This tool is a basic port scanner made for fun using the python library socket and multithreading.
 On my computer, it takes around 25s to scan all ports.